Dmitry0504/CafeOrion/README.md

 # Cafe Orion

 Cafe automation system is designed to make things easier.
 To get started, you need to create a database.
-I used MySql
+I used MySQL.

 # Commands for creating database tables.